p8np/sqlite-bind/readme.txt

-A simple call to use SQLite parameter binding in a single exec call.
+A simple wrapper to use SQLite parameter binding in a single exec call.

 sqlite_bind_exec: